 This course is designed to teach skills in finding information and gathering facts through observation and interviewing.
 Emphasis is placed on reporting and arranging the interview into a news story.

 JOU 452 - Professional Writing

-The study of and practice in techniques of business, technical, and general professional composition.
+Credits, 3 sem. hrs.
+Prerequisite(s): JOU 333 The study of and practice in techniques of business, technical, and general professional composition.

 [Crosslisted as: ENG 452

 JOU 453 - Writing for Periodicals